aniladanir/ckad/README.md

 ## Definitions
 **Pod:** A Pod is the smallest deployable unit in Kubernetes that runs one or more containers sharing network and storage, scheduled onto a single node.

+**Deployment:** A deployment manages replicasets to ensure a desired number of identical pods are running and kept in the desired state.

 **emptyDir:** A volume type that provides ephemeral(temporary) shared storage for containers in the same Pod.
 - Created when pod starts and deleted when pod dies.
 - Shared between containers
 - Lives on the node

-**Deployment:** A deployment manages replicasets to ensure a desired number of identical pods are running and kept in the desired state.
+**hostPath:** A volume type that mounts a file or directory from the host node's filesystem into your Pod.
+- Access to the host filesystem can expose security risks.
+- Need to monitor the disk usage manually.
+- Identical pods may behave differently due to different files on the nodes. (node-specific behaviour)</br> **Note: *Due to these reasons, hostPath usage is discouraged in production.*

+**PersistentVolume (PV):** A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+It is a resource in the cluster just like a node is a cluster resource.

+**Storage Class:** A template or recipe for creating storage.
+It does not represent any actual storage itself.
+It is used to define a "class" or "tier" of storage.

+**PersistentVolumeClaim (PVC):** A request for storage by a user.
+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources.
+PVCs allow applications to request persistent storage without knowing how or where that storage is implemented. </br>
+Access Modes:
+- *ReadWriteOnce*: can be mounted by  a single node, multiple pods
+- *ReadWriteMany*: can be mounted by multiple nodes
+- *ReadWriteOncePod*: can be mounted by one pod
+- *ReadOnlyMany*: can be mounted by multiple nodes as read-only

 ## Kubectl Commands
 ```